-Many people with advanced Parkinson's will also experience pain, so at this stage, managing pain is very important.
+Many people with advanced Parkinson's will also experience pain, so managing pain is very important at this stage.
+For more information, see the 'Pain' section earlier on in this booklet.

 Because of the range of symptoms and the increase in their care needs, access to a multidisciplinary team of healthcare professionals is also crucial at this point.